AdrianaCeric/first-react-app/README.md

 # First web app using React ⚛️
-For a while now, I was super interested in learning the React framework after hearing about it at Hack The North.
-More and more projects I work on, whether it be apps built using React Native, or websites call for this framework and it's praised reusable components.
+For a while now, I got super interested in learning the React framework after hearing about it at Hack The North 2020++.
+It's showing up in an increasing amount of projects I'm exposed to, and rhe reusable components seems enticing.

 I had a lot of fun learning this!

 -----

 ### Inspiration
-This app was created with instructions from an Intro to React workshop by [Leslie Xin](https://github.com/lesliexin) at [Hack The North 2020++](https://hackthenorth.com/)
+This app was created along with the Intro to React workshop by [Leslie Xin](https://github.com/lesliexin) at [Hack The North 2020++](https://hackthenorth.com/)

 ### Components
-There are two components: app and dish.
-The component tree is a really good way to visualize the flow of data within the organization of parent and children components.
+In this project, there are two components: app and dish.
+The following component tree is a really good way to visualize the flow of data within throughout the parent and children components.
 Each dish will have a unique name and count.

 - Props are the parameters/arguments that a function recieves.
-In this came, the parent: App transfers the "name" parameter to children: Dish.
+In this case, the parent, "App", transfers the "name" parameter to the children, "Dish."
 Cannot be changed.
 - State is also data that belongs to the component, but is **local to each instance of a component** meaning that each dish will have its own unique count.
 Can be changed.
 <br><br>
 <img src="dish.PNG"></img>